ctuning/ctuning-datasets-min/README.md

 Minimal data sets used for autotuning and co-design in computer engineering
 ===========================================================================

-Various public data sets for public bechmarks and kernels in CK format used in our research on universal and multi-objective autotuning/and crowd-tuning.
+Various public data sets for public bechmarks and kernels used in our research on universal and multi-objective autotuning/crowd-tuning.
 It is possible to reproduce and extend some techniques from our recent papers:

 * http://arxiv.org/abs/1506.06256